mobizt/FirebaseClient/README.md

 - `file_mode_open_remove`

-The following example code works with `SPIFFS` filesystem.
+The following example shows how the `FileConfig` works with `SPIFFS` filesystem.

 ```cpp